Azure/iot-central/additional_resources.md

 # IoT Central
-Useful resources for creating solutions with [IoT Central](https://aka.ms/iotcentral)
+Additional resources useful for creating solutions with [IoT Central](https://aka.ms/iotcentral)

 ## guidance
 - [iot-central-integration-guide](https://github.com/iot-for-all/iot-central-integration-guide) - integration patterns and samples for using IoT Central as part of your overall IoT architecture